Is your website in safe hands?

 Double-check and check again that your backup service is reliable.
 Some hosts will backup your website to cover themselves in the event of a major failure.
 However their backups may not be accessible to their customers quickly and easily in the event of your website being compromised.

-We’ve seen it all when it comes to backup, and urge you to never trust a backup service until you’ve successfully completed a restore.
+I've seen it all when it comes to backup, and urge you to never trust a backup service until you’ve successfully completed a restore.
 You should also enable email notifications and alerts where possible.
-We know daily emails of this nature are a nuisance but they’ll provide an important clue when something does go wrong.
+We know daily emails of this nature are a nuisance, but they’ll provide an important clue when something does go wrong.

 Incremental updates often provide fixes and enhancements to security, whereas new releases often provide new features and functionality.
 However, vendors typically strive for maximum security and therefore constantly rollout improved security in incremental and major updates.